 Through it all, I never stopped reading and writing.
 I poured my years of exploration and introspection into journals and numerous unfinished stories.
-In November of 2007, a curious dream sparked the opening lines of what would become my first fantasy novel, Eolyn.
-I didn’t realize it at the time, but I had opened the door to yet another new and exciting world.
+In November of 2007, a curious dream sparked the opening lines of what would become my first full-length fantasy novel, Eolyn.
+I didn’t realize it at the time, but I had opened the door to yet another new and exciting world: the world of publishing.

 These stories come from the heart.
-I give them to you in hopes that you will make them your own.
+I give them to you in hopes that you will enjoy them and make them your own.

 Interested in contacting Karin for an event, guest post, book club discussion, or signing?
 Please fill out the form below.